 Each Greek island has its own unique personality and flair.
 Cruising the Greek Isles is an enjoyable and convenient way to explore several islands.
 You can relax, unpack only once, and avoid the hassle of booking multiple accommodations and ferry trips.
 Sailing around the Greek Isles means your journey is just as pleasant as your destinations!

 What are the most famous Greek islands?
-Here’s a quick guide to ten favorites.
+Here's a quick guide to some of our favorites.

 2. Eat, Drink, and Eat Some More